gcappon/agata/docs_vuepress/guides/listFunctionalities.md

    - `findHyperglycemicEvents`: function that finds the hyperglycemic events in a given glucose trace;
    - `findProlongedHypoglycemicEvents`: function that finds the prolonged hypoglycemic events in a given glucose trace;
-   - `missingGlucosePercentage`: function that computes the percentage of missing values in the given glucose trace.
+   - `missingGlucosePercentage`: function that computes the percentage of missing values in the given glucose trace;
+   - `numberDaysOfObservation(data)` : function that computes the number of days of observation of the given glucose trace.

 ## Utilities